Eurythmics

 U2, Simple Minds, Eurythmics, Big Country, Steel Pulse: A Day At The Racecourse

-Report by Dave Rimmer, Smash Hits, September 1983
+Report by Dave Rimmer, Smash Hits, 1 September 1983

 A long, hot, emotional day it was too.
 Dublin's Phoenix Park throws open its gates to U2, Simple Minds, Eurythmics, Big Country and about 20,000 ...

-Interview by Max Bell, Face, The, October 1983
+Interview by Max Bell, The Face, October 1983

 THE EURYTHMICS used to rehearse in a room above a picture framers in Camden Town.
 Now, with money in the bank and record sales approaching ...

-Interview by Cynthia Rose, NME, October 1983
+Interview by Cynthia Rose, New Musical Express, 8 October 1983

 Stroud Green Road is one of London's more depressing thoroughfares.
 Noisy, dirty and deprived, it looks as if the buildings which line this lead-perfumed thruway ...